National Science Foundation.

 Under the Paperwork Reduction Act of 1995, Public Law 104-13 (44 U.S.C.
 3501 et seq.), and as part of its continuing effort to reduce paperwork and respondent burden, the National Science Foundation (NSF) is inviting the general public or other Federal agencies to comment on this proposed continuing information collection.

 Comments: Comments are invited on: (a) Whether the proposed collection of information is necessary for the proper performance of the functions of the Foundation, including whether the information will have practical utility; (b) the accuracy of the Foundation's estimate of the burden of the proposed collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; and (d) ways to minimize the burden of the collection of information on those who are to respond, including through the use of automated collection techniques or other forms of information technology.

-Written comments on this notice must be received by April 21, 2014, to be assured consideration.
+Written comments on this notice must be received by March 18, 2013, to Start Printed Page 3454be assured consideration.
 Comments received after that date will be considered to the extent practicable.
 Send comments to address below.

 Start Further Info

 Ms. Suzanne H. Plimpton, Reports Clearance Officer, National Science Foundation, 4201 Wilson Boulevard, Suite 295, Arlington, Virginia 22230; telephone (703) 292-7556; or send email to email@example.com.
 Individuals who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339, which is accessible 24 hours a day, 7 days a week, 365 days a year (including federal holidays).

 Title of Collection: Grantee Reporting Requirements for the Emerging Frontiers in Research and Innovation program.

 Type of Request: Intent to seek approval to establish an information collection system.